How to Fix a Stuck Zipper for a Trampoline

 Using an Improvised Lubricant

 Grab a makeshift lubricant: To avoid problems when zipping up your jacket or pants, search for something that will reduce the friction between teeth and slides.
 To make your zipper glide more smoothly, find something that is smooth and slick.
 Make sure you have something to reduce the friction between your fingers and teeth when zipping up.
+How to fix a stuck zipper is to use an improvised lubricant.
 A bar of soap, tube or even Windex will do just fine!